osandadileepa/student-grade/README.md

 # Getting Started

-Test project to add schools with name address and other information and search schools by name and address.
+Test project to display student assignment information and grade based on the answer each and evert student provide.

 # Build and Deployement instruction